Florida Man Dubbed ‘Cannibal Killer’ Wrote Songs About Eating People’s Faces

 — Radar Online (@radar_online) March 29, 2019

-Dr. Wade Harrouff, the suspect’s father told Dr. Phil that though his son seemed out of sorts the evening of the attack, he had no idea that Austin was suffering from psychosis, says The Inquisitr.
+Dr. Wade Harrouff, the suspect’s father, told Dr. Phil that though his son seemed out of sorts the evening of the attack, he had no idea that Austin was suffering from psychosis, says The Inquisitr.

 Austin Harrouff’s behavior was so peculiar that blood and hair samples were sent to the FBI lab to check for drugs like Flakka and Bath Salts, but the former Florida college student only had a small amount of marijuana in his system.